mfkiwl/apple-riscv/devlog.md

 ## Milestone 0.1

+- 04/18/2021
+  - Implemented interrupt logic and added few more csr register

 - 04/17/2021
   - Designed the csr module and exception logic
   - Implemented the 'Zicsr' csr related instructions